Code-Institute-Submissions/interactive-frontend-development-project/README.md

 ### Unit Testing:

-For this project I didn't do any true unit testing, though I did test each block of code prior to commiting each part, within the short time constraints doing true unit testing would slow the project down considerably.
+For this project I didn't do any true unit testing, though I did test each block of code prior to commiting each part, within the short time constraints doing true unit testing would slow the project down considerably, and would have resulted in an incomplete project.

 ## Deployment